blcxtranslations/blcx/_translated/chapter-0030.md

 After being silent for a while, Lin Xuan grit his teeth and walked towards the second floor.

-与凡间的建筑不同，
-第一层与第二层之间没有楼梯，
-不能够飞上去，
 The layout is different from building in the secular world.
-The first and second floors were not connected by stairs, 还布有重重禁制， one could not fly up to the second level, and could only rely on the teleportation array to enter or leave.
+The first and second floors were not connected by stairs, one could not fly up to the second level, there were also many layers of restrictions, and could only rely on the teleportation array to enter or leave.

 Lin Xuan only took a few steps, but air in front of him started fluctuating like water ripples, and a layer of yellow coloured shield, like a wall, blocked him way forward.